ForeverZer0/numerix/README.md

 * **Plane** - A structure encapsulating a 3D plane (Vector3 denoting _normal_ and a float for _distance_)
 * **Quaternion** - A structure encapsulating four single precision floating point values (_x, y, z, w_)

-For each function (where applicable), there typically a static singleton version of the method, an instance version, and a "impure" variation that alters the object's state.
+For each method (where applicable), there is typically a static singleton, instance, and "impure" instance variation that alters the object's state.
 All of the impure methods follow the standard Ruby convention of being suffixed with a `!`.

 ```ruby
 # Create a vector with 3 elements